Simple Mail Transfer Protocol: Mail processing model

-Email is submitted by a mail client (mail user agent, MUA) to a mail server (mail submission agent, MSA) using SMTP on TCP port 587.
+Email is submitted by a mail client (mail user agent, MUA) to a mail server (mail submission agent, MSA) using SMTP on TCP port 465 or 587.
 Most mailbox providers still allow submission on traditional port 25.
-The MSA delivers the mail to its mail transfer agent (mail transfer agent, MTA).
+The MSA delivers the mail to its mail transfer agent (MTA).
 Often, these two agents are instances of the same software launched with different options on the same machine.
 Local processing can be done either on a single machine, or split among multiple machines; mail agent processes on one machine can share files, but if processing is on multiple machines, they transfer messages between each other using SMTP, where each machine is configured to use the next machine as a smart host.
 Each process is an MTA (an SMTP server) in its own right.

 The boundary MTA uses DNS to look up the MX (mail exchanger) record for the recipient's domain (the part of the email address on the right of @).
 The MX record contains the name of the target MTA.
 Based on the target host and other factors, the sending MTA selects a recipient server and connects to it to complete the mail exchange.